privateprep/coding-space-website/src/pages/partnerships/index.md

       ### Brand Visibility Opportunities

-      Depending on the partnership, sponsors may receive:

       * Recognition on event and program materials

       * Co-branded workshops and initiatives

       * Visibility with participating schools and families

-      * Featured partnership spotlights on our website and social media

       * Employee engagement opportunities